When a family member is the abuser — the hardest situation

 The family member might not even consciously think of it as abuse.
 They might believe they deserve the money because they're helping with your parent's care.
 They might believe they should inherit it anyway, so taking it now is just getting what's coming to them.
 They might have rationalized it so completely that they don't see themselves as a thief.

-Your parent might collude in the abuse, either consciously or unconsciously.
-Your parent might have told a child "You can have the house when I die," and now that child is assuming they should be able to make decisions about the house or to not contribute to its upkeep because they're going to inherit it anyway.
+Your parent might participate in the dynamic, either consciously or unconsciously.
+Your parent might have told a child "You can have the house when I die," and now that child is assuming they should be able to make decisions about the house.
 Your parent might feel guilty about a difficult relationship with the family member and be trying to compensate through money.
-Your parent might be afraid of the family member and complying with their demands.
+Your parent might be afraid of the family member and complying with their demands because the alternative feels worse.

 Is your parent dependent on the family member?
 Does that family member provide housing, care, food, transportation?
 If your parent is dependent, reporting the abuse might mean losing their home or care, which makes your parent afraid to speak up.
-Your parent might accept financial abuse because the alternative is worse.
+Your parent might accept financial abuse because the alternative looks scarier.

 Is your parent aware of the abuse?
 Some parents are keenly aware that a family member is taking advantage of them.
 Some parents don't fully recognize it as abuse.
 Some parents know it's happening but are ashamed and don't want to admit it to other family members.

 How isolated is your parent from other family?
-If only one family member is in contact with your parent, that family member can hide the abuse.
-If multiple family members are involved in your parent's life, abuse is harder to hide.
+If only one family member is in contact with your parent, that family member can hide the abuse easily.
+If multiple family members are involved in your parent's life, abuse is harder to conceal.

 What's your parent's mental state?
 If your parent is developing dementia or cognitive decline, they're more vulnerable and might not recognize that they're being taken advantage of.
 They might also not be able to report the abuse coherently.

 What legal documents has your parent signed?
 Has your parent given someone power of attorney?
 Has your parent changed their will?
 Has your parent signed documents giving away property?
-The legal documents tell you what authority the family member has claimed.
+The legal documents tell you what authority the family member has claimed, and whether that authority is being used properly or abused.

 If you suspect a family member is abusing your parent financially, your first step is gathering information.
 Get copies of your parent's financial statements if possible.
 Look for patterns.
 Who has access to the accounts?
 What transactions are happening?
 Is your parent's money being spent on your parent's needs, or on someone else's?

 Talk to your parent directly and gently.
 "Mom, I'm concerned about how money is being managed.
 Can you tell me about your finances?"
 Listen to what your parent says.
 Your parent might be afraid to admit what's happening.
 Your parent might minimize it.
 Your parent might get defensive if the family member is someone they want to protect.
-Gentle listening is better than accusations.
+Gentle listening is better than accusations, because accusations push people toward defending the abuser.

 Talk to other family members who are aware of the situation.
 You're not looking for drama or gossip.
 You're looking for information and potential allies.
 If multiple people are concerned, addressing the problem becomes easier.

 Document everything.
 If you have access to your parent's financial information, keep careful records.
 Take screenshots of account statements.
 Keep copies of checks or withdrawals.
-Build a factual record of what's happening.
+Build a factual record of what's happening, because if this goes to Adult Protective Services or court, you'll need evidence.

 If the family member is the one managing your parent's care, you might need to find alternative care arrangements before your parent can safely report the abuse.
 If your parent is afraid of losing housing or food or medical care, they won't feel safe reporting.
 Addressing those needs first makes reporting possible.

 If your parent doesn't have legal capacity to make decisions, you might need to go through guardianship or conservatorship proceedings.
-These are legal processes where a court appoints someone (often a family member, but potentially someone outside the family) to manage your parent's affairs.
-It's complicated and expensive, but sometimes it's necessary to protect your parent.
+These are legal processes where a court appoints someone to manage your parent's affairs.
+It's complicated and expensive, but sometimes it's necessary to protect your parent from someone who has access and won't stop.

-If you're the one concerned about this situation, it's emotionally difficult.
+If you're the one facing this situation, it's emotionally brutal.
 You have to balance protecting your parent with dealing with the family member.
 You might have to make choices that damage family relationships in order to protect your parent.
-That's okay.
-Your parent's safety matters more than family peace when those are in conflict.
+Your parent's safety matters more than family peace when those two things are in conflict.
+That's a hard sentence to read, and it's harder to live.
+But it's true.

 Family financial abuse is one of the most common forms of elder abuse precisely because it happens within relationships where abuse is trusted not to happen.
 Recognizing it, naming it, and taking action to stop it is one of the most important things you can do to protect your parent.